 Description: In this four-hour practicum we start by exploring the term “learning outcomes”, and going over the basics of backwards design; the topics addressed at this workshop can serve as the foundation for lesson and curriculum planning.
 We then move on to the basics of rubric design.
 After a short lunch break, we will continue with a workshop that will cover some of the most common, and not-so-common, ways of assessing an instructor’s teaching - very important when putting together a teaching portfolio.
 Here, we will also cover how to interpret UCM’s end-of-semester (student) evaluations.
 We will finish with a workshop dedicated to composing a teaching statement - one of the most important components of a teaching portfolio, and one which is almost always required as part of a complete academic job application.

 You may attend one or more workshops.
-An attendee that has participated in all four workshops within the same academic year will receive a certificate.
+An attendee that has participated in all four workshops within the same semester will receive a certificate.

 Times, Dates, and Locations:

 Note: audience cross-over for this practicum is permitted, i.e., faculty and graduate students/TAs may attend either date/workshop(s) listed.
 Faculty track will be presented by CETL staff members.
-Graduate Student/TA track is often presented by CETL instructional interns.
+Graduate Student/TA track will be presented mostly by CETL instructional interns.